 To learn more about how CBD reduces stress, visit our blog here.

-Shopping for the Right CBD and Turmeric Product
+Shopping for the Right Turmeric CBD Oil and CBD Product

-When selecting your products, it’s important to stick with reliable companies like Every Day Optimal.
+When selecting your Turmeric CBD Oil, it’s important to stick with reliable companies like Every Day Optimal.
 Luckily, simply looking at a product will tell you a lot about the brand’s efficacy.

 Go for products that have the CBD dosage clearly stated at the front, as well as a list of all the ingredients in it, and always make sure it has a certificate of analysis completed by an independent lab.

 When it comes to CBD, a variety of application methods are available, including tinctures, vape cartridges, capsules, and gummies.
-And sure enough, turmeric is making an appearance in a variety of CBD products, allowing you to enjoy this dynamic duo however you like.
+And sure enough, turmeric is making an appearance in a variety of CBD products, allowing you to enjoy this dynamic duo in Turmeric CBD Oil.

 While the method of application ultimately depends on the individual and their own concerns, it’s important to understand the way each method impacts the bioavailability or the rate at which a substance is absorbed into the bloodstream.

-That being said, incorporating these two supplements in the form of an oral method, such as a CBD and turmeric capsule for anxiety, maybe particularly popular, but the bioavailability is going to be pretty low after it’s digested, anywhere between 4% and 20%.
+That being said, incorporating these two supplements in the form of an oral method, such as a turmeric CBD oil capsule for anxiety, maybe particularly popular, but the bioavailability is going to be pretty low after it’s digested, anywhere between 4% and 20%.
 However, this may be an optimal amount and works as the most efficient way to incorporate CBD and turmeric into your wellness regimen.

 Sublingual administration, on the other hand, is the method of leaving CBD drops under the tongue without swallowing to let the sublingual gland beneath the tongue absorb the CBD.
 When sublingually ingested, CBD has a bioavailability between 12% and 35%.